 where $\bar{r}_h$ is the horizon radius, $Q$ is a parameter related to the chemical potential, and $L$ is the AdS radius.
 The temperature of this black hole is

 The zero temperature black hole solution is at $\bar{r}_h=0$.
 The IR is at $\bar{r}=0$, which is a spacetime singularity.
 It will be cloaked by a horizon at finite temperature.

 Apparently, the neutral limit of this black hole is at $Q=0$, which is nothing but the planar Schwarzschild-AdS black hole.
 However, a closer examination reveals that this is not the whole story.
-A different parametrization gives a neutral black hole with a nontrivial dilaton profile.
+A different parametrization gives a neutral solution with a nontrivial dilaton profile.
 Define

 and then set $c=0$, and then we obtain the solution~\eqref{eq:solution} in the $\alpha=1/\sqrt{3}$ case.
 As a neutral solution, $b$ is not necessarily positive.
 If $b>0$, the neutral solution (marginally) violates the Gubser criterion, and thus is unacceptable.
 If $b<0$, the neutral solution is the extremal limit of a finite temperature of black hole.
-These two case are marked by red dots in figure~\ref{fig:IR-AdS4}.
+These two cases are marked by red dots in figure~\ref{fig:IR-AdS4}.